BGrowcott/text-editing-is-fun/README.md

 - Opening the application in the browser IndexedDB creates a database storage.
 - Content in the text editor is saved when clicking off the DOM window and retrieved on reopening it after it's been closed.
-- Clocking the install button will download the application as an icon on the desktop and allow the user to use it offline.
+- Clicking the install button will download the application as an icon on the desktop and allow the user to use it offline.

 ## Screenshot